Who Else Wants an Electric Scooter Lock That Really Works?

 • Don’t leave your helmet or other gear on the scooters.

-• If you have a rack or carrier, make sure it is properly secured or don’t leave any valuables in it.
+• If you have a rack or carrier, ensure it is properly secured, or don’t leave any valuables in it.

 • Whenever possible, lock your scooter with two or more types of locks.